Glossary of Non-Duality©

 Sleep: A daily respite from the body, Mind and Creation, that occurs in two stages.
 Stage one: In ‘Dreaming Sleep’ we leave the body and Creation behind and experience the Ego and the Mind as they ‘unravel’ themselves from the day’s events.
 Stage two: In ‘Dreamless Sleep’ (or unconsciousness) the Ego and the Mind are also left behind as we rest in our True Nature, the “I AM”, without Objects to perceive or conceive.
 Only the “I AM”, our True Nature, remains constant during all three states of Consciousness: Waking, Dreaming and Dream-less sleep.
 “A secret truth – we experience Awareness 24/7.”
 (James Swartz) See: Dream, “I AM”, Objects and Truth.

 Soul: Non-Dualism does not use this term, but would define it as a spiritualized version of the Ego.
 In Non-Dualism, both Soul and Ego are viewed as fictional entities.
 At the time of Death, the body, Mind, Ego and Soul all fall away, leaving only the “I AM”.
-See: Body/Mind Entity, Death, Ego and “I AM”.
+“I like to spell soul, s-o-l-e, because there is only One.”
+(Charlie Hayes) See: Body/Mind Entity, Death, Ego and “I AM”.

 Space: In Absolute Reality, Space does not exist.
 What need does God, a dimensionless Being, have for Space?
 Does He need room to move?
 Does He have some place to go?
 When we Dream of trees, mountains and oceans, how much Space do we require?
 The same can be said for God and His Dream of Creation.
 Space, like Time and Causation, only appears to exist within Apparent Reality.
 The apparent physical laws associated with Space (as well as Time and Causation) regulate all Objects within Apparent Reality.
 “Space is Consciousness objectified by perception.”
 (Rupert Spira) See: Absolute Reality, Apparent Reality, Objects and Time.

-Stabilization: Non-Duality teachers describe the post-Awakening period as a time of Stabilization, as the Ego continues to assert its apparent existence.
-These Ego-based thoughts and feelings, including Suffering, linger out of habit, but are weaker, resolve sooner and recur less frequently than previously.
+Stabilization: Non-Duality teachers describe the post-Awakening period as a time of Stabilization and ‘clearing’, as the Ego continues to assert its apparent existence.
+These Ego-based, personal storylines and emotional reservoirs, including Suffering, linger out of habit and attachment, but are weaker, resolve sooner and recur less frequently than previously.
 Eventually, growing disregard for and lack of reinforcement of the Ego by the Mind, causes Nescience to be fully extinguished.
-However, the end of the Ego does not mean the end of spiritual growth, which is never-ending for the Manifested.
+However, the end of the Ego-based life does not mean the end of spiritual growth, which is never-ending for the Manifested.
 “There is an endless process after Awakening, in which the way we think, feel, act, perceive and relate is gradually realigned with that understanding.”
 (Rupert Spira) See: Awakening, Ego, Nescience and Suffering.

 Suffering: 1) From the perspective of Duality: All Suffering is the result of Nescience, or misidentifying one’s True Nature as the Ego and Body/Mind Entity.
 This Suffering includes all the typical psychological, emotional and physical travails of human life, including grief, regret, sadness, fear, doubt, pain and unfilled desire.
 Underlying these worldly causes of Suffering lies a more subtle discontent with life, itself, in the feeling that something is ‘wrong’ or ‘missing,’ along with the ever-present fear of Death.
 These are all caused by the sense of ‘separateness’ created by the Ego.
 If this discontent is recognized as an existential or spiritual malaise, it may lead one into Seeking.
-Most often, however, the cause is not recognized and leads one into the pursuit of Objects.
-In both cases, Non-Dualism responds by asking the question: “Who is Suffering?”, “Who is discontent?”, “Who dies?”, “Who was born?”, in order to lead the person to Self-Inquire about the Illusionary nature of the Body/Mind Entity, the Ego and Apparent Reality.
-The ultimate aim is for the person to see through Illusion and Awaken to their True Nature.
+Most often, however, the cause is not recognized and leads one into the pursuit of Objects, which only perpetuates Suffering, as Happiness cannot be found in Objects.
+In both cases, Non-Dualism responds by asking the question: “Who is Suffering?”, “Who is Seeking?”, “Who is discontent?”, “Who dies?”, “Who was born?”, in order to lead the person to Self-Inquire about the Illusionary nature of the Body/Mind Entity, the Ego and Apparent Reality.
+The ultimate aim is for the person to see through Illusion and Awaken to their True Nature as Awareness.
 “There is sorrow in finitude.
 The Self is beyond time, space and objects.
 It is infinite and hence of the nature of absolute happiness.”
 (Shankara) 2) From the perspective of Non-Duality: There is no Suffering.
 There is no one to suffer.
 All of Apparent Reality is merely a Dream in the ‘mind’ of God.
-See: Apparent Reality, Awakening, Ego, Nescience, Objects and Truth.
+See: Apparent Reality, Awakening, Awareness, Ego, Happiness, Nescience, Objects and Truth.

 That: A synonym for God.
 “Thou art That.”
 (Chandogya Upanishad) See: God, Non-Dualism and Truth.